miczuppi/Phages-in-the-Gut-Bugs-Trial/README.md

 # Phages-in-the-Gut-Bugs-Trial

-In this repository, we provide the custom codes used to characterize the gut phageome of the participants in the Gut Bugs Trial, as outlined in the manuscript Fecal Microbiota Transplantation alters gut phage communities in a clinical trial for obesity.
+In this repository, we provide the custom scripts used to characterize the gut phageome of the participants in the Gut Bugs Trial, as outlined in the manuscript Fecal Microbiota Transplantation alters gut phage communities in a clinical trial for obesity.

 **Clustering of UViGs into vOTUs**